 Study lounges are located on each wing or floor and have been furnished for the added comfort and convenience of hall residents.

 Believe it or not, you don't want to move your belongings home.
 Take advantage of our Summer Storage program!
-All halls, except Cooper LLC will be able to participate in Summer Storage. * This may change if there are any maintenance updates scheduled for a building.
+Hall eligibility if there are any maintenance updates or camps/conferences scheduled for a building.
 Summer storage will be communicated out to students prior to the end of the year.

 You can participate even if you are changing residence halls for the fall semester.
 The space you will be moving into will need to be vacated by the time you wish to leave.
 Be sure to pay attention to the details in the contract as to your expectations to participate in the program.